ALTMUN HS Preparation Timeline

 11. Document Upload

 We suggest you set an early internal deadline for your students.
 Some clubs even have a peer review stage.
 It is the responsibility of the club and the advisor to ensure there is no inappropriate content in these documents such as profanity, unnecessary foreign language or hate speech.
 Documents are to be reviewed and uploaded to myDais by Friday, October 27th.
-Each student should have one pp and one reso for EACH topic.
+Each student should have one pp and one reso for EACH topic combined into one file.

 12. Delegate and Advisor Finalization